 8 – What Are DVC Member Perks?

 As if hearing “Welcome Home!” and staying at a Disney Vacation Club (DVC) Resort isn’t enough… DVC member perks are incredible.
 We especially love the discounts for park tickets, special ticketed events, shopping, dining, resort rooms (if not using points), tours, and RunDisney events.
 DVC Members also have private lounge perks at Epcot, Top of the World Lounge at Bay Lake Tower, and a new one coming to the Wilderness Lodge.
 Moonlight Magic is for DVC guests to enjoy the parks after hours.
-Plus, more perks such as pool hopping, a seasonal magazine, and special DVC member only events are available.
+Plus, more perks such as pool hopping, a seasonal magazine, and special DVC member-only events are available.

 9 – Can I Rent DVC Points If I’m Not A Member?

 Yes!
 If you aren’t a Disney Vacation Club (DVC) member, you can actually rent DVC points for a stay.
 This is sometimes a cheaper route than purchasing a room as a regular cash paying guest.
 We’d recommend checking out David’s Vacation Club Rentals.
 Dave’s is not Disney owned but is a much-respected route to purchase points that a DVC member is allotting during specific times.
-This not only helps the person renting the points, but also the DVC member that is allowing their points to be rented rather then go unused.
+This not only helps the person renting the points, but also the DVC member that is allowing their points to be rented rather than go unused.

 10 – Can I Sell My DVC Contract If Needed?